PedroCantu-Dev/PedroCantu-Dev/README.md

 ## Hi there, I'm Pedro Cantú! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer always looking to explore new technologies, build innovative projects, and collaborate with the community.
+I'm a passionate developer, always exploring new technologies, building innovative projects, and collaborating with the community.
 Here's a little about me:

 ### 🚀 About Me
 - 🔭 I’m currently working on developing scalable systems and microservices.